deckeraa/couchdb-auth-for-ring/README.md

 It also has the following caveats:
 # User management is handled entirely in CouchDB.
   - There is only one _users database per CouchDB install.
 This means you can't setup different users on a per-database basis.
 There are workarounds to this such as creating user roles that have different database access.
-  - [Cookie timeout][https://docs.couchdb.org/en/latest/config/auth.html#config-couch-httpd-auth] is configured per CouchDB install. `couchdb-auth-for-ring` supplies client code TODO that you can place in your scripts to have clients refresh their cookies.
+  - [Cookie timeout][https://docs.couchdb.org/en/latest/config/auth.html#config-couch-httpd-auth] is configured per CouchDB install. `couchdb-auth-for-ring` provides a token refresh endpoint that clients can use to avoid the cookie timeout.

 ## Usage